OneDrive/onedrive-api-docs/docs/rest-api/api/driveitemversion_get.md

----
-author: rgregg
-ms.author: rgregg
-ms.date: 09/10/2017
-title: Get a previous version - OneDrive API
----
-# Get a DriveItemVersion resource (preview)
+# Get a DriveItemVersion resource

 Retrieve the metadata for a specific version of a [DriveItem](../resources/driveitem.md).

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|